Alyssa Healy: Senior domestic debut (2007/08–2008/09)

-Full-time wicket-keeper
+Full-time wicket-keeper (2009/10)

 Healy practising a stumping in the Adelaide Oval nets.

-After the Women's World Cup held in early 2009, Coleman transferred to play for the Australian Capital Territory, so Healy became New South Wales' wicket-keeper on a full-time basis for the start of the 2009-10 season.
+After the Women's World Cup held in early 2009, Coleman transferred to play for the Australian Capital Territory, so Healy became New South Wales' wicket-keeper on a full-time basis for the start of the 2009–10 season.
 After making scores of 11, 12 and 29 in her first three innings of the one-day season, she struck an unbeaten 89 against Victoria.
 Coming in upon the fall of Leah Poulton with the score at 1/9 after three overs, she hit 13 fours in 82 balls, putting on partnerships of 72 with Blackwell and 82 with Sthalekar.
 New South Wales reached their target of 187 with more than 13 overs to spare and Healy was named the Player of the Match, having earlier taken a catch and made a stumping.
 Her season was interrupted by her selection in the Australian Under-21 team to play against the New Zealand Emerging Players.
-In five matches, she scored 50 runs at 10.00, took five catches and made one stumping as Australia won the series 4-1.
+In five matches, she scored 50 runs at 10.00, took five catches and made one stumping as Australia won the series 4–1.

 In the final of the one-day competition, she scored 23 from 37 balls batting at No. 3 and took two catches as New South Wales defeated Victoria by 59 runs.
 Healy ended her first full season as a wicket-keeper with 208 runs at 29.71, the second-highest average in her team behind Blackwell.
 In 11 matches, she also took 11 catches and completed 9 stumpings, effecting more dismissals than any other player.

 She made 52 runs at 13.00 in seven T20 matches.
 Her best score was an unbeaten 20 from 13 balls in an eight-wicket win over Tasmania.
 In the final, Victoria batted first and made 5/127, Healy completing a catch and stumping.
 In reply, Healy made a duck as New South Wales lost four wickets in the first 13 balls and were all out for 75 to lose by 22 runs.

-She holds the record for conceding the most number of byes as wicketkeeper in an innings of a WT20I (9), the joint most by any female wicketkeeper along with Tammy Beaumont.
+Women's Big Bash League

+In November 2018, she was named in the Sydney Sixers' squad for the 2018–19 Women's Big Bash League season.
+In April 2019, Cricket Australia awarded her with a contract ahead of the 2019–20 season.